Mark Philip Bradley

 Mark Philip Bradley is Bernadotte E. Schmitt Professor of History and the College, and serves as the Faculty Director of the Pozen Family Center for Human Rights.

-Professor Bradley’s research focuses on the global history of human rights, twentieth century U.S. international history, and postcolonial Southeast Asia.
+Professor Bradley’s research focuses on the global history of human rights, 20th-century U.S. international history, and postcolonial Southeast Asia.

-He is the author of The World Reimagined: Americans and Human Rights in the Twentieth Century (Cambridge University Press, 2016); Vietnam at War: The Search for Meaning (Oxford University Press, 2009); Imagining Vietnam and America: The Making of Postcolonial Vietnam, 1919–1950 (University of North Carolina Press, 2000); and co-editor of Truth Claims: Representation and Human Rights (Rutgers University Press, 2002).
+He is the author of The World Reimagined: Americans and Human Rights in the Twentieth Century; Vietnam at War: The Search for Meaning; Imagining Vietnam and America: The Making of Postcolonial Vietnam, 1919–1950; and co-editor of Truth Claims: Representation and Human Rights.
+He is currently finishing a cultural and intellectual history of the rise of the global South.

-Professor Bradley’s human rights teaching includes the Human Rights in World Civilizations core sequence; History of Human Rights (on campus and for the Pozen Center’s Human Rights Study Abroad Program in Vienna); Arts and Human Rights; and the graduate colloquium on writing human rights history.
+Professor Bradley’s human rights teaching includes the Human Rights in World Civilizations core sequence; History of Human Rights (on campus and for the Pozen Center’s Human Rights Study Abroad Program in Paris); and Arts and Human Rights.